lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * Added Section 5.1.3.4 on message protection using KEM keys and HPKE

-* Aligned Section 5.2.2 on guidance which CMS key management technique to use with encrypted values (see thread "CMS: selection of key management technique to use for EnvelopedData")
+* Aligned Section 5.2.2 on guidance which CMS key management technique to use with encrypted values (see thread "CMS: selection of key management technique to use for EnvelopedData") also adding support for KEM keys

 * Deleted former Appendix C as announced in the -03